Financial Information and Funding

 We do not accept photocopies of TOEFL, IELTS, or PTE score reports.

 The Graduate School routinely waives the English proficiency examination for applicants who have received a baccalaureate, graduate, or professional degree from a U.S. institution within the past 24 months (at the time the recommendation for admission is received at the Graduate School.)
 Applicants who qualify for a waiver of the English proficiency examination should bring this to the attention of the program to which they are applying.
+Some programs may still require you to submit proof of English proficiency.

 Each graduate program determines its application deadline, so deadlines vary.
 Please refer to the Graduate Program Requirements Web page to determine the deadline for your program of interest.In general, it is suggested that you apply early in your senior year of college.
 Applying early has its advantages: more funding opportunities are typically available and more spaces may be available for admission, particularly in competitive programs.